 As part of its mandate to preserve buildings and structures of architectural merit, ACO provides grants to qualified applicants to assist in the restoration of properties designated under the Ontario Heritage Act.
 The disbursement of grants only occur upon the approved grant recipient's fulfillment of various terms and conditions.
 Where a grant has not been disbursed in the year of approval, and there is significant uncertainty over future disbursement, the expense and its corresponding payable have not been recorded in ACO's books.
-In 2017 the value of unrecorded grants was \$61,000 (2016 - \$35,000).
+In 2016 the value of unrecorded grants was \$35,000 (2015 - \$nil).

-In 2017 grants totalling \$nil (2016 - \$16,116) were approved, where the grant recipients are related parties to individuals in an executive position within ACO. \$16,116 of these grants were disbursed in 2017 (2016 - \$nil).
+In 2016 grants totalling \$16,116 (2015 - \$nil) were approved, where the grant recipients are related parties to individuals in an executive position within ACO.
+None of these grants were disbursed in 2016.